 The Acting BFA Program

-- The first two years of training focus on the development of the actor’s imagination and an exploration of his or her inner resources as they relate to the external demands of the craft.
+- The first two years of training focus on the development of the actor’s imagination and an exploration of his or her inner resources as they relate to the external demands and skills of the craft.

 Please note: The acting BFA program does not offer training in musical theatre.

 A very high percentage of alumni continue to find employment in the acting profession.
 They appear constantly on Broadway and Off Broadway, in films, on television, and in related media.